-When it comes to streusel, I go ga ga…but not ga ga enough to pull off chunks of it and leave the cake uneaten, like I’ve been known to do to NY Style Crumb Cake.
+When it comes to streusel, I go ga ga, but not ga ga enough to pull off chunks of it and leave the cake uneaten, like I’ve been known to do to NYC style crumb cake.
 If there’s a crumb cake near me, you better grab some quickly because I’ve mastered the art of pulling off the crumb layer in one, perfect sheet of lumpy goodness, with surgical precision.
 In fact, I just annihilated a Cinnamon Crumb Coffee Cake, loaded with cinnamon streusel, last night, much to the chagrin of my man, who was lucky to find one.last.clump.

-With streusel, since it’s usually paired with a moist cake, I love the amalgam of the two..especially when there’s a strip of it running through the center of the cake, along with a good amount on top.
-Butter, flour, sugar, nut or oat crumb perfection.
-It must not ever be messed with… in my kooky world, that is.
+With streusel, since it’s usually paired with a moist, non-yeast cake, I love the amalgam of the two, especially when there’s a strip of it running through the center of the cake, along with a good amount on top.
+Butter, flour, sugar, nut or oat crispy crumb perfection.
+It must not ever be messed with, in my kooky world, that is.

 I love how some of the batter rose up over the streusel.

-Here are some changes I made to the recipe..well, mostly the streusel since I only switched out the fruit in the cake batter (I was going to use 1 cup of Greek yogurt instead of the cup of milk-sour cream mixture, but figured I’d made too many changes already).
-I browned the butter, used semi-sweet chocolate instead of white chocolate..subbed toasted pecans for the almonds and used vanilla extract because of that.
+Here are some changes I made to the recipe, well, mostly the streusel since I only switched out the fruit in the cake batter (I was going to use 1 cup of Greek yogurt instead of the cup of milk-sour cream mixture, but figured I’d made too many changes already).
+I browned the butter, substituted toasted pecans for the almonds, and used vanilla extract because of that.
 I also split the white sugar with brown sugar, but here’s the best part..I quadrupled the streusel.

-Yes, I quadrupled the streusel and I like saying it.
+Yes, I quadrupled streusel.
+I like saying it like that.
 It’s been my mantra the past week – Quadruple the Streusel!

-1/4 cup to 1 cup..two tablespoons to 8 tablespoons..1/4 teaspoon to 1 teaspoon…it was very easy to quadruple.
+1/4 cup to 1 cup, 2 tablespoons to 8 tablespoons, 1/4 teaspoon to 1 teaspoon.
+It was very easy to quadruple.
 It begged to be quadrupled.

 I ended up with about three cups of streusel.
-At first I was a little hesitant once I saw how much there was, but I swore I was going to incorporate every bit of it into the cake batter…center and top.
+At first I was a little hesitant when I saw how much there was, but swore I was going to incorporate every bit of it into the cake batter..top to bottom.
 Considering this recipe uses a small amount of cake batter since it’s baked in one round or square 9-inch pan, I basically ended up with a cake that was half cake – half streusel.
 I could almost hear the booming call of a carnival side show barker as I sliced into the cake;

 Of course, there was a hitch.
 There’s always a hitch when I bake or cook, isn’t there?
 Most of the raspberries, coated with flour so they wouldn’t sink to the bottom..sunk.
 I have no doubt it had to do with the streusel weighing down the cake, but what’s a little aesthetic glitch when you get something this delicious?
 You still get ‘raspberry’ in most bites, so it’s really not an issue.
-Next time I’m going to try bluberries and see if they hold up a little better.
+Next time I’m going to try blueberries and see if they hold up a little better.

 SO, because this cake is so loaded with streusel, I decided to call it Raspberry Brown Butter Pecan Chocolate Chip Streusel Cake or Brown Butter Pecan Chocolate Chip Streusel Cake with Raspberries instead of Raspberry Cake with Brown Butter Pecan Chocolate Chip Streusel.
 I think it’s apropos in this case.